 The global retail automation market is anticipated to exceed $19.45 billion by 2023.
 Retail automation will cut costs and improve quality.
 This will also completely decrease the potential for human error.

-With the self-driving mode that was introduced by Tesla, drivers can nap at the wheel while still getting to their destination, and no one can really say anything against the fantastic environmentally friendly factors of this car as well.
+With the self-driving mode that was introduced by Tesla, drivers can nap at the wheel while still getting to their destination, and no one can say anything against the fantastic environmentally friendly factors of this car.

 Other companies, like Toyota and Honda, are also implementing self-parking automation for those who are still struggling with parallel parking.
 (Thank god!)
 Yet, this vehicle automation feature does pose a threat to truck drivers, as their jobs may indeed become obsolete as we develop and expand on vehicle automation.

-Although you might not think it, Agriculture is another area that may actually end up becoming more automated.
+Although you might not think it, Agriculture is another area that may end up becoming more automated.
 As the population of our world grows, the demand for high volumes of food increases.
-Due to this, around 6 out of 10 jobs in the agriculture industry are actually automated in the United States.
-Agricultural automation occurs everywhere, from planting and monitoring, from maintenance and harvesting.
+Due to this, around 6 out of 10 jobs in the agriculture industry are automated in the United States.
+Agricultural automation occurs everywhere, from planting and monitoring to maintenance and harvesting.

-There are machines that even detect weeds and disease in plants.
+Some machines even detect weeds and diseases in plants.
 Around 100 years ago, farms were run entirely by families, with no fewer than 10 farmers working at any one time.
 Now, an entire 100-acre farm can be run by just one person and their team of smart machines.

 While people may argue that this leaves a mass of the population unemployed as there are plenty of people who could do these jobs, the demand at which food is needed and the speed at which this must be done would not be possible to achieve by just people anymore.
 Automotive machines allow for supply to keep up with the demand of a constantly growing population.

-Smart technology can also be beneficial to the land as well, as some of these smart machines can help to preserve certain biological factors in the land that we may not think of while we are busy toiling away.
-With technology getting smarter, it is possible to not only keep up with demand but do it in a sustainable way.
+Smart technology can also be beneficial to the land, as some of these smart machines can help preserve certain biological factors in the land that we may not think of while we are busy toiling away.
+With technology getting smarter, it is possible to not only keep up with demand but do it sustainably.

 Similarly, there is manufacturing.
-It is estimated that around 60% of the jobs in the United States around manufacturing will likely be performed by machines in the near future.
+It is estimated that around 60% of the jobs in the United States around manufacturing will likely be performed by machines shortly.
 AN entire factory can be run by just a couple of people, with the remainder of the operation being performed by automated machinery and robots.
-The benefits of having automation in the manufacturing industry include the mechanical precision that we just can’t match, as well as the consistency, greater safety and a decrease in operating expenses.
+The benefits of having automation in the manufacturing industry include the mechanical precision that we just can’t match, as well as consistency, greater safety, and a decrease in operating expenses.

 While humans can work very well in the manufacturing industry, there is much health and safety to be considered with people working in these environments, however, when you are using automated machinery and technology, this is not as much of a requirement, and costs are saved there already.

 Despite the manufacturing industry being one of the most highly automated industries in the world, there is still a significant amount of potential for automation in manufacturing sites.
-This includes in relation to functional areas such as the supply chain and procurement as well.
+This includes functional areas such as the supply chain and procurement as well.

 Hotels are also starting to experiment with voice assistants to bypass concierge workers and put guests in touch with their required services.

-This means that in the near future, you may be able to get a hotel experience where you rarely interact with any of the staff.
-This is somewhat an introverted dream, and it will certainly revolutionize the hotel experience for many.
+This means that shortly, you may be able to get a hotel experience where you rarely interact with any of the staff.
+This is somewhat of an introverted dream, and it will certainly revolutionize the hotel experience for many.

-Of course, there are downsides to this, and some hotels may stick to the traditional approach, yet it is certain that within some decades we may see all hotels like this.
+Of course, there are downsides to this, and some hotels may stick to the traditional approach, yet within some decades we may certainly see all hotels like this.

-This could also be a possibility with things such as Airbnb’s and hostels too.
+This could also be a possibility with things such as Airbnb and hostels.